dtreskunov/easyssl/README.md

   certificate: file:/path/to/app-cert.pem
   key: file:/path/to/app-key.pem
   keyPassword: AnotherSecurePassword
+  certificateExpirationWarningThreshold: 30d # logs a warning if a cert expires within this period
+  certificateExpirationWarningInterval: 1d # schedules a periodic check if local cert expires within that period
   certificateRevocationList: file:/path/to/crl.pem
   certificateRevocationListCheckIntervalSeconds: 60 # default is 0
+  certificateRevocationListCheckTimeoutSeconds: 1
   clientAuth: WANT # default is NEED

 # There is no need to specify `server.ssl.` properties - they will be managed by EasySSL.